 When You Have Self-Respect, You Enjoy Healthy Relationships

 There will likely be some people in your life who will resist the changes you make on your journey to cultivating self-respect.
 They will try to get you to behave the way you always have.
 These people don’t really love you.

 Someone who truly loves you will support you in your growth.
 They will cheer you on when you make healthy choices in your life.
 You will see that you get to be loved and accepted for who you really are.

 You are worth loving and you are worth taking actions to create the healthy loving future you desire with your beloved by your side.
 Start building your self-respect today by committing to simple daily actions and sticking to them no matter what.

 You deserve a life partner that will value you, respect you, and stand by you, no matter what.
 This is what we call a Soulmate Relationship.
 This partnership lasts a lifetime not because you don’t have any problems or conflicts, but because you’re both committed to working through the tough times together.

-If you are tired of going from one relationship to the next, feeling unlovable, or undervalued and you’re ready to find a new way to date for your soulmate, join us for a complimentary Soulmate Strategy Session.
-During this call, we’ll help you with an action plan for building self-respect and creating the lasting love you desire.
+If you are tired of going from one relationship to the next, feeling unloved, or undervalued and you’re ready to find a new way to date for your soulmate, join us for a complimentary Soulmate Strategy Session.
+During this call, we’ll help you with an action plan for building self-respect and creating the lasting love you desire and deserve.